Skip to main content

 Aggregations on local files

-All aggregation commands work in pipe mode and file mode:
+All aggregation stages work in pipe mode and file mode:

 # Aggregate a local file